Keeping your workplace safe and healthy is our highest priority at Airsafe.

 Airsafe provides expert advice on the use, storage and transport of dangerous goods.

 Today, many workers spend long periods of time indoors, in air-conditioned buildings.
 However, if the air conditioning system is not maintained, a number of problems, some potentially lethal, can occur.
-In fact, studies have show that increased sick leave and lower productivity can be related to poor heating, ventilation and air conditioning systems.
+In fact, studies have shown that increased sick leave and lower productivity can be related to poor heating, ventilation and air conditioning systems.
 The human costs of poor air conditioning include, but are not limited to, the following:

 - viral illness